RALEIGH — Clemson defensive end Vic Beasley has made a career out of playing against North Carolina State.

 Beasley, who has 13 career quarterback sacks, has six sacks against the Wolfpack over the past two seasons.

-Beasely, a junior, turned in the defensive play of the game for the Tigers in the third quarter when he sacked Wolfpack quarterback Pete Thomas and forced a fumble that Clemson linebacker Spencer Shuey recovered.
+Beasely, a junior, turned in the defensive play of the game for the Tigers in third quarter when he sacked Wolfpack quarterback Pete Thomas and forced a fumble that Clemson linebacker Spencer Shuey recovered.
 Five plays later, Clemson quarterback Tajh Boyd connected with Martavis Bryant for a 30-yard touchdown that gave the Tigers a 20-7 advantage.

 Three plays prior to Beasley’s sack, N.C.
 State wide receiver Bryan Underwood appeared to score on an 83-yard jet sweep, but was ruled out of bounds at the Clemson 47.

 Beasley had just two tackles coming into Thursday night’s game with the Wolfpack, but both were sacks against Georgia.
-Beasley has five sacks this season and has 13 sacks in his last 16 games.

 Tahj Boyd’s three touchdown passes against the Wolfpack put the Clemson senior tied for second place on the ACC’s all-time passing touchdown list.